pnnl/GenrAItOR/paper/paper.md

 model = AutoModelForCausalLM.from_pretrained("./data/finetuned")
 ```

-The commands are configurable via flags or environment variables.
-The default options are set by reading from either the environment or a .env file.
-For help with available options, pass the --help flag to any of the commands:
+Commands are configurable via flags or environment variables.
+Use `--help` for options:

 ```python
 python3 -m genraitor train:raft --help
 ```

-In addition to wrapping data processing, model training and result evaluation into a single python package, this effort extended the python packages `llama-index` [@liu_llamaindex_2022] in the following ways:
+In addition to unifying data processing, model training and result evaluation, this effort extended the python package `llama-index` [@liu_llamaindex_2022] by:

-- We modified the `llama-index` plugin `llama-index-packs-raft-dataset` to allow configurable system prompts when generating questions for each chunk of the RAG documents.
-This allowed us to experiment with prompt engineering to improve the relevance of the generated questions to each document.
+- Allowing configurable system prompts for generating questions.
-- We modified the source code for the function `get_chunks` to respect the parameter `chunk_size` when parsing the retrieved documents.
-This modification allowed us to optimize the length of text each document used for training.
+- Modifying the `get_chunks` method to respect the `chunk_size` argument, optimizing text length for training.

 ## Results

-We evaluate our method's output through the comparison of AlignScores on a text completion task with held out question-context-answer triplets.
-In Figure 3 we compare the distribution of the AlignScore for the RAFT-Llama 3 model (in blue) and the base Llama 3 model.
-While both distributions appear largely similar, it should be noted that:
+We evaluated AlignScores on held-out question-context-answer triplets, benchmarking against base Llama-3.
+[Figure 3](#fig:results) compares RAFT-Llama 3 (blue) and base Llama 3:

-- Mean AlignScore is slightly improved in the RAFT model relative to the base Llama 3
+- RAFT shows a slightly higher mean AlignScore.
-- In line with the improved mean, the RAFT distribution of AlignScores is more left skewed
+- RAFT's distribution is more left-skewed (towards lower scores).

-Jointly, these results indicate that the RAFT model more typically generates responses that are marginally better aligned with the expected answer.
-Furthermore the software package provided herein provides a streamlined method to implement the required steps in RAFT from data collection to training to enable other researchers to develop a RAFT-Llama 3 model.
+These results suggest RAFT marginally improves response quality.
+Additionally, our software streamlines RAFT implementation, enabling researchers to develop RAFT-Llama 3 models.

 ![Distribution of AlignScores for the RAFT-Llama 3 (“Finetuned”) and the base Llama3 model.](images/results.png){#fig:results}

 # Discussion/Limitations

-Though we provide an easy-to-use interface to the RAFT process, some challenges and limitations remain:
+Some challenges and limitations remain, including:

-1. **Model Training/Computation Challenges.** Large context chunks were sometimes difficult to load into GPU memory, forcing us to limit the generated context size.
-Long training/generation times for modestly sized datasets required careful checkpointing/monitoring.
-Libraries and techniques that reduce memory footprint exacerbate dependency issues.
+1. **Resource Challenges.** Large context chunks strained GPU memory, requiring us to limit the generated context size.
+Long training times required careful checkpointing/monitoring.

-2.  **Specificity to Proteomics.**  Our package is currently focused on obtaining context related to lists of proteins.
-Custom functions would have to be written into the framework to harvest context for other biomolecules.
-Once this is done however it is straightforward to change the system prompt for creation of the RAFT-ready dataset.
-Finally, the training process is agnostic to the biomolecule (or more broadly, scientific domain) once the dataset has been created.
+2. **Specificity to Proteomics.** The package is focused on protein-related context.
+Custom functions are needed for other biomolecules/contexts, but the training process is domain-agnostic once datasets are prepared.

-3. **Dependency Mismatches.**  There are many dependencies in any LLM fine-tuning project, even with good tracking of python dependencies, there will be issues such as CUDA version mismatches, certain package versions not being available on particular operating systems, etc.  For example, to use the public implementation of AlignScore, the package needed to be updated to work with newer versions of PyTorch.
+3. **Dependency Issues.** LLM fine-tuning involves many dependencies, leading to version mismatches (e.g., CUDA, PyTorch).

-Our work found comparable performance between RAFT and base implementations of Llama 3 on ‘omics-based queries, with the RAFT implementation showing marginal improvement in AlignScore, lagging results in the original work that demonstrated more substantial improvements across several benchmarking datasets.
-However we do not believe this invalidates the RAFT method, as our evaluation is limited compared to the original authors'.
-Specifically, we rely on a single metric from another model (AlignScore) for evaluation based on synthetic data which may need more careful curation.
-Additionally, our synthetically generated data were not verified for their fidelity to source truth, and thus it is entirely possible that better results may be obtained through a more involved curation of training data led by biological experts.
+Our work found that RAFT showed marginal improvement in AlignScore over base Llama-3 on a QA task in the biology domain.
+While this lags the more significant improvements in the original publication, we do not believe this invalidates the RAFT method, as our evaluation is limited compared to the original authors'.
+Specifically, we rely on a single metric from another model (AlignScore) for evaluation based on unverified synthetic data which may need more careful curation, e.g. involving verification by biological experts.

 Our software package allows users to create context for performing RAFT in the proteomics domain given a list of proteins of interest.
 We hope this provides an easy-to-use base for researchers to explore the relationships between proteins identified in their experiments and expand the use of RAFT to different domain areas.